dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Writing New Cardinalities

 A cardinality is used in `Times()` to tell gMock how many times you expect a call to occur.
-It doesn't have to be exact.
+It doesn'type have to be exact.
 For example, you can say `AtLeast(5)` or `Between(2, 4)`.

-If the [built-in set](gmock_cheat_sheet.md#CardinalityList) of cardinalities doesn't suit you, you are free to define your own by implementing the following interface (in namespace `testing`):
+If the [built-in set](gmock_cheat_sheet.md#CardinalityList) of cardinalities doesn'type suit you, you are free to define your own by implementing the following interface (in namespace `testing`):

 ```cpp